SWADESH-KUMAR-NATH/6T-SRAM/README.md

 ### SENSE AMPLIFIER

-- The Sense Amplifier is a differential circuit amplifier to sense the voltage difference between BL and BLB while a read operation is performed.
+- The Sense Amplifier is a differential circuit amplifier to sense the voltage dif- ference between BL and BLB while a read operation is performed.
 It recovers the signals from the bit-lines as they do not experience full voltage swing because of large parasitic capacitance.
 - Here we've used *Basic Latch Based Sense Amplifier* with pass transistors which effectively decouples the amplifier inputs and outputs from the bitlines.
 The whole circuit is controlled by "R_EN" signal.
 - Because of the positive feedback due to the cross coupled inverters, the node voltages couldn't stay at the metastable state and the bias developed latches the output to stable states i.e. Logic 0 & 1.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/wd.jpg"
      align=right